ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab04.md

 But that's not a hard-and-fast rule.
 It depends on the situation.
 For now, I'd suggest you err on the side of committing TOO often, rather than the other way around.
 The idea of a commit is that it is a checkpoint that you can roll back to if necessary.
 Any commit can be "undone".

-And as long as you '''push''' your commits to the github.ucsb.edu server in the cloud, you'll be able to recover every commit you've ever made, even if the system where you are working (e.g. CSIL) is wiped out by a fire, earthquake or tsunami (along with all the CSIL backups.)
+And as long as you '''push''' your commits to the github.com server in the cloud, you'll be able to recover every commit you've ever made, even if the system where you are working (e.g. CSIL) is wiped out by a fire, earthquake or tsunami (along with all the CSIL backups.)

 '''The difference between a commit and a push''' is this:
 * in general, a '''commit is local'''